MicrosoftDocs/windows-dev-docs/hub/apps/distribute-through-store/how-to-distribute-your-win32-app-through-microsoft-store.md

 ---
-description: This section will guide you on how to distribute your Win32 application through Microrosft Store.
+description: This section will guide you on how to distribute your Win32 application through Microsoft Store.
-title: How to distribute your Win32 application through Microrosft Store. ms.date: 02/15/2024 ms.topic: article ms.localizationpriority: medium
+title: How to distribute your Win32 application through Microsoft Store. ms.date: 02/15/2024 ms.topic: article ms.localizationpriority: medium
 ---

-# How to distribute your Win32 application through Microrosft Store
+# How to distribute your Win32 application through Microsoft Store

 This article guides you on a smooth onboarding process, various distribution options, recommended best practices, and scenarios to consider when distributing your app via the Store, to ensure a better customer experience.